wtf-develop/android_test_app/README.md

 # Android Kitty Application
 Kitty list.
 Daily updated list with cats.
-What i can tell yu more about this app?
+What i can tell you more about this app?

 [Published on GooglePlay](https://play.google.com/store/apps/details?id=ru.wtfdev.kitty)